 The definition of ‘online seller’

-An online seller is somebody who uses digital means to sell their products, goods, or services to buyers locally or internationally.
-Online seller usually use an online marketplace to help reach wider audiences, and even fulfillment companies so goods can reach buyers quickly.
+An online seller is somebody who uses digital means to sell products, goods, or services to buyers locally or internationally.
+Online sellers usually use an online marketplace to reach wider audiences, and many also use fulfillment companies so goods can reach buyers quickly.

-If you’re unsure whether you yourself are an online seller or not, think of it this way: If you’re actively selling on sites like eBay, Etsy, Depop, Amazon, or Rakuten – either as your main source of income or as a side-hustle – you’re an online seller.
+If you’re unsure whether you are an online seller or not, think of it this way: If you’re actively selling on sites like Amazon, Walmart Marketplace, eBay, Etsy, TikTok Shop, Depop, or Rakuten, either as your main source of income or as a side hustle, you’re an online seller.

 The 7 biggest challenges for sellers on the online marketplace

-Although the challenges, problems, and issues online sellers face can differ due to what is being sold, there are several challenges that all sellers will need to address.
+Although the challenges online sellers face can differ due to what is being sold, several challenges hit nearly every marketplace seller.

 These include: